 The amount of moisture cupuaçu provides when used in skincare formulas is unmatched.
 The superfruit has a documented water-retention capacity of 240 percent its own weight!
 Cupuaçu has been tested in other studies as well; one found that it can provide more than 200 percent more moisture than ingredients like Lanolin and Shea butters.
 Sorry, shea...

-Cupuaçu’s moisturizing capacity is long-lasting, too.
+Cupuaçu butter’s moisturizing capacity is long-lasting, too.
 It has been found to keep skin moisturized for up to eight hours after application, and that’s without leaving a heavy or oily residue (but we’ll get into that later).
 Its hydrophilic properties make it up to four times more effective than shea butter at sealing in moisture.
-This moisture-rich benefit will help increase your skin’s overall hydration, for improved elasticity, treatment of injury or blemishes, and a more youthful appearance.
+This moisture-rich benefit will help increase your skin’s overall hydration, for improved elasticity, treatment of injury or blemishes, and more.

 Additionally, cupuaçu butter is a more effective and natural replacement for lanolin in hair care products, offering optimal moisture for your hair as well as your skin.

 Cupuaçu Contains Important Nutrients

 Shea has high contents of omega fatty acids, which help to moisturize as well as reduce the appearance of scars and fine lines, and enhance SPF protection to prevent damage from UV rays.
 But it really can’t compare to cupuaçu for antioxidizing and vitamin content.